RajeshMadiwale/pgconf-2025-lab/README.md

 ```

-### Launch and create containers using docker compose
+### Launch and create container using docker compose

 #### Start pgconf container and initialize with sample schema